 By: Nikki Nitz, CPA, CMA – Simmons Northwest & Simmons Midwest

-Let’s look at the causes of these feelings and solutions to having you live the life you dreamt of when you first decided to take the path of business ownership.
+Let’s look at the causes of these feelings and possible solutions that can help you live the life you dreamed of when you first decided to take the path of business ownership.

 Lack of Time